 - Midline or core activation that is out of this world

-That said, even a minor mistake when doing deadlifts can have disastrous results, which is why it’s important to avoid these mistakes when you put your hands on that bar.
+That said, even a minor mistake when doing deadlifts can have disastrous results.
+This possible derailing of progress is why avoiding these mistakes is crucial.
+It begins before you put your hands on that bar.

 Deadlift Don’t’s For Strength Training

-#1: Shoulder and Hips
+#1: Shoulder & Hips